Outdoor Research Foray Jacket · โ˜… 4.4 Top Pick Check price on Amazon →

 Why you should trust this review

-The full-length side zips that run from hem to bicep are the reason to buy this jacket.
-Unzipped, the jacket vents from waist to armpit on both sides simultaneously.
-On a 65 degree humid uphill, I unzipped both sides fully and the jacket dumped heat fast enough that I never had to take it off.
-Compared to standard pit zips, TorsoFlo moves more air with less fabric lift.
+The full-length side zips are the reason to buy this jacket.
+They run from the hem to mid-bicep on each side, and when you unzip them the jacket opens like a poncho, venting from waist to armpit on both sides at once.
+On a humid uphill I unzipped both sides fully and the jacket dumped heat fast enough that I never had to stop and take it off.

 Waterproofing performance